Ernst Ludwig Kirchner

 Ernst Ludwig Kirchner (6 May 1880 – 15 June 1938) was a German expressionist painter and printmaker.
 He was one of the founders of the artists group Die Brücke or "The Bridge", a key group leading to the foundation of Expressionism in 20th-century art.
 Kirchner volunteered for army service in the First World War, but soon suffered a breakdown and was discharged.
-His work was branded as "degenerate" by the Nazis in 1933, and in 1937 more than 600 of his works were sold or destroyed.
+His work was branded as "degenerate" by the Nazis in 1937 and more than 600 of his works were sold or destroyed.

 Early life and education

-Ernst Ludwig Kirchner was born in Aschaffenburg, Bavaria.
-His parents were of Prussian descent and his mother was a descendant of the Huguenots, a fact to which Kirchner often referred.
-As Kirchner's father searched for a job, the family moved frequently.
-Kirchner attended schools in Frankfurt and Perlen until his father earned the position of Professor of Paper Sciences at the College of Technology in Chemnitz, where Kirchner attended secondary school.
+Ernst Ludwig Kirchner was born in Aschaffenburg, in Kingdom of Bavaria.
+His parents were of Prussian descent and his mother Maria Elise née Franke (1851–1928) was a descendant of the Huguenots, a fact to which Kirchner often referred.
+As Kirchner's father, chemical engineer, design engineer, and inventor in the field of papermaking Ernst Kirchner (1847–1921) searched for a job, the family moved frequently.
+Kirchner attended schools in Frankfurt and in Perlen near Lucerne, until his father earned the position of Professor of Paper Sciences at the College of Technology in Chemnitz in 1892, where Kirchner attended secondary school.

+From 1890, Kirchner attended the Realgymnasium in Chemnitz and made his first attempts at woodcut printing under his father's guidance.
+He also received private instruction in watercolor painting.

+During a school trip to Nuremberg in 1898, young Ernst Ludwig saw the printing blocks for early woodcuts and incunabula at the Germanisches Nationalmuseum and was inspired by the art of Albrecht Dürer to become a painter himself.
+He later wrote that this experience was decisive in shaping his goal of renewing German art.

 Student in Munich, Dresden

 Although Kirchner's parents encouraged his artistic career they also wanted him to complete his formal education.
-In 1901, he began studying architecture at the Königliche Technische Hochschule of Dresden (now TU Dresden).
+In 1901, he began studying architecture at the Royal Saxon Polytechnicum in Dresden (now TU Dresden).
 The institution provided a wide range of studies in addition to architecture, such as freehand drawing, perspective drawing and the historical study of art.
 While in attendance, he became close friends with Fritz Bleyl, whom Kirchner met during the first term.
 They discussed art together and also studied nature, having a radical outlook in common.

-Kirchner continued studies in Munich from 1903 to 1904, returning to Dresden in 1905 to complete his degree.
+Kirchner continued studies at the Polytechnic School of Munich and the Debschitz-Schule, art school run by Wilhelm von Debschitz and Heinrich Obrist, in Munich from 1903 to 1904, returning to Dresden in 1905 to complete his degree with his final diploma examination and turned exclusively to painting.